 Brand Formulary/Tier 2: Includes mostly brand/formulary drugs.
 These drugs are marketed under a trademarked brand name, by one company, and do not have less expensive generic equivalents.
 Brand/Formulary drugs are selected based on a review of the relative safety, effectiveness and cost of the many FDA approved drugs on the market.
-Your copay for Brand/Formulary drugs is higher than generic drugs, but lower than Brand/Non-Formulary drugs.
+Your copay for Brand/Formulary products is higher than generic drugs, but lower than Brand/Non-Formulary drugs.

 Brand Non-Formulary/Tier 3: Includes mostly brand name drugs that are not a Brand/Formulary drug.
-These drugs are still covered, but at the highest copay level.
+These products are still covered, but at the highest copay level.
 Health New England covers brand name drugs that have FDA approved generic equivalents only if medical necessity has been shown.
-Your doctor may request prior authorization for a brand name drug by faxing a drug request form and documentation of medical necessity to Health New England.
+Your doctor may request prior authorization for a brand name drug by filling out a drug request form and faxing it to Health New England for review with documentation of medical necessity.
 Medical necessity includes, but is not limited to, inadequate response to or allergic reaction to the generic(s) and failure of alternatives in the drug class.